Loucif-REMINI/polymer-model-analyses-of-chromatin-mFISH-data/README.md

 :dna: polymer-model-analyses-of-chromatin-mFISH-data

-:bar_chart: Multiplexed FISH Data Analysis Script
+Multiplexed FISH Data Analysis Script

 This Python script, developed by Loucif Remini and Midas Segers serves as a tool for the analysis of multiplexed FISH (Fluorescence In Situ Hybridization) data from Bintu et al (2018).
 The script is designed to process any data from a CSV file giving the 3D spatial coordinates of fluorescent probes and provides comprehensive insights into chromatin structure based on the methodology outlined in the publication ["Chromatin structure from high-resolution microscopy: scaling laws and microphase separation"](https://www.researchgate.net/publication/372939539_Chromatin_structure_from_high_resolution_microscopy_scaling_laws_and_microphase_separation) by Remini et al. (2023).

-:rocket: Features
+Features

-:mag: Identification of Coexisting Chromatin Phases The script analyzes pairwise probability distance distributions, providing evidence of two coexisting chromatin phases.
+Identification of Coexisting Chromatin Phases
+The script analyzes pairwise probability distance distributions, providing evidence of two coexisting chromatin phases.
 Gain insights into the dynamic organization of chromatin structures.

-:chart_with_upwards_trend: Scaling Behavior Analysis Explore the scaling behavior of effective chromatin and distinct phases.
+Scaling Behavior Analysis
+Explore the scaling behavior of effective chromatin and distinct phases.
 This feature offers valuable insights into the hierarchical organization of chromatin structures.

-:triangular_ruler: Phases Radii Summary
+ Phases Radii Summary
 Visualize phases radii for any pair of tags (i, j) through informative heatmaps.
 Understand the spatial relationships and structural nuances within chromatin.

-:microscope: Single Cell Analysis and Fit
+ Single Cell Analysis and Fit
 The script offers a detailed single-cell analysis, including fitting procedures.
 Dive into the behavior of chromatin at the individual cell level for a more nuanced understanding.

-:crystal_ball: Beta Phase Position Prediction
+Beta Phase Position Prediction
 Predict the position of the beta phase in single cells, enhancing predictive capabilities.
 This feature contributes to a deeper understanding of chromatin dynamics.

 :computer: Usage